danomatika/ofxPd/README.md

 How to Create a New ofxPd Project
 ---------------------------------

-_Note: These instructions are for manually creating a new project.
+_Note: These instructions are for manually creating a new project from an existing ofxPd project and it's project files (aka Xcode, C::B, etc).
 You do not need to follow these steps if you use the ProjecGenerator app in which case you *may* need to add the C Flags as the PG currently seems to have a problem doing this.
 See the IDE specific instructions on how to do this._

-To develop your own project based on ofxPd, simply copy the example project and rename it.
+To develop your own project based on ofxPd, either generate a new project with the ProjectGenerator or generate one of the examples, copy, and rename it.
 You probably want to put it in your apps folder, for example, after copying:
 <pre>
-openFrameworks/addons/ofxPd/example/ => openFrameworks/apps/myApps/example/
+openFrameworks/addons/ofxPd/pdExample/ => openFrameworks/apps/myApps/pdExample/
 </pre>

 It must be 3 levels down in the openframeworks folder structure.